Photographers' rights

 Reference and lobbying

-UK Photographers Rights This site has a useful pdf format downloadable guide to photographers' rights - although do read the caveats on the site about its being a guide, not a definitive manual.
+UK Photographers Rights This site has a useful pdf format downloadable guide to photographers' rights (now in Version 2).
+But do read the caveats on the site about its being a guide, not a definitive manual.

 Street Photographers Rights in Australia - rights of photographers in Australia.